sloweia/sticky-fingers-mods-compat/README.md

 Messy fork of original mod to support some content mods.
 I made it last year, but now I'll try to update some things and finally share it with the world.
 I'm not really a good coder, so it's mostly complicated if statements, but I didn't notice any performance hits or crashes.

-# Mods supported:
+# Mods supported
-Ortalab
+- Ortalab
-Maximus (currently broken)
+- Maximus (currently broken)
-Redux Arcanum
+- Redux Arcanum
-Revirie (Alters mod's intended behaviour for crazy packs by allowing to use some straightaway) ArtBox
+- Revirie (Alters mod's intended behaviour for crazy packs by allowing to use some straightaway)
+- ArtBox
-UnStable
+- UnStable
-Sacrpot (Need testing)
+- Sacrpot (Need testing)
-Lucky Rabbit (Need testing)
+- Lucky Rabbit (Need testing)

 Currently I need to fix negative consumables in packs, they should ignore slot limit.